← Back to projects

 Progress

 During training I learned the importance of reward engineering and added incentives beyond raw game points.
-The most important was a “direction incentive” that rewarded the model when average Roomba heading pointed toward the goal line.
+The most important was a “direction incentive” that rewarded the model when the average Roomba heading pointed toward the goal line.

 After months of hyperparameter and reward iteration, the model reached an average of roughly 75% of maximum points in the game and could play perfect runs in simulation.